-- 1. Corrections To Deficient Applications.
-The General Section provides the procedures for correcting deficient applications. - 2.
-Rating and Ranking.
-Awards will be made in rank order for each type of Technical Studies Program applications (Lead or Healthy Homes), within the limits of funding availability for the program. - a.
+2. Rating and Ranking.
+Awards will be made in rank order for the Healthy Homes Technical Studies Program applications, within the limits of funding availability.

+a.
 Partial Funding.
 In the selection process, HUD reserves the right to offer partial funding to any or all applicants.
 If you are offered a reduced grant amount, you will have a maximum of 14 calendar days to accept such a reduced award.
 If you fail to respond within the 14-day limit, you shall be considered to have declined the award.

 b.
 Remaining Funds.
-See the General Section for HUD's procedures if funds remain after all selections have been made within either type of Technical Studies Program.
+See the FY 2009 General Section for HUD's procedures if funds remain after all selections have been made.